-Threat Modeling Against Supply Chain
+Threat Modeling Against Supply Chains

-Threat Modeling Against Supply Chain
+Threat Modeling Against Supply Chains

-Cyber incidents and business and supply chain interruption are the two top global risks businesses worldwide are facing in 2022, according to the Allianz Risk Barometer.
-However, we are seeing that organizations still lack in cybersecurity preparation and culture.
-The dangerous logic of being compliant with regulations equals to being secure is still prevalent, and it makes businesses easy targets for adversaries.
+The dangerous logic of being compliant with regulations equals being secure is still prevalent, and it makes businesses easy targets for adversaries.
 In the modern-day cyber landscape, no organization can be completely insured against cyberattacks.
-Digitalization, expansion of attack surfaces, and shift to remote working are driving the cyberthreat concern, and especially for enterprises that are reliant on supply chains.
+Digitalization, expansion of attack surfaces, and shift to remote working are driving the cyber threat concern, especially for enterprises that are reliant on supply chains.

 Supply chains are vulnerable, easy to disrupt, and highly attractive to cyber criminals.
-Typical supply chain’s attack surface is vast and expanding rapidly.
+A typical supply chain’s attack surface is vast and expanding rapidly.
 It can include local and cloud networks, third-party vendors and suppliers, multiple software and its dependents, and application tools, customer interfaces, technology and physical assets, and multi-cloud infrastructures.
 Aside from being hard to safeguard, another important point that attracts adversaries and makes supply chains a prime target in 2022 is – gaining access to one link can compromise the entire chain.
-Threat actors then get access to networks, customer personal information, company assets, its partners, and vendors.
+Threat actors then get access to networks, customer personal information, company assets, partners, and vendors.

 Geopolitical Cyber Supply Chain Issues

 However, the new reality of globalization and digitalization brings together companies, customers, users, as well as vendors from across the world.
 Furthermore, the more high-tech a supply chain gets, the more it depends on multiple, and a lot of times poorly vetted, vendors and third-party software suppliers.
 This, as mentioned before, greatly expands the attack surfaces and increases vulnerabilities.
 Trust becomes implicit in favor of smoother operations.
-Yet, there is no proper vetting procedures for implementing new software, hardware, or updates.
+Yet, there are no proper vetting procedures for implementing new software, hardware, or updates.
 SolarWinds supply chain attack was one of the most prominent examples of the third-party software compromise, which affected the company, its vendors, and customers.

 Russia’s war in Ukraine, continuous sanctions, tensions with China, and consequential supply shortages exacerbate the situation, giving threat actors more motivation for espionage, ransomware, and disruption attacks.